geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/index.md

 ## Requirements

-Securing access to Kubernetes' API server requires an OIDC provider, be it an external service like Auth0 or Octa, or a self-hosted, open-source IDP like KeyCloak or [authentik][k8s/authentik].
+Securing access to Kubernetes' API server requires an OIDC provider, be it an external service like Auth0 or Octa, or a self-hosted, open-source IDP like Keycloak or [authentik][k8s/authentik].

 ### Setup Provider

 1. Setup [Authentik for Kubernetes API authentication](/kubernetes/authentication/authentik/)
-2. KeyCloak (*coming soon*)
+2. Keycloak (*coming soon*)

 ### Configure Kubernetes for OIDC auth